A Rich History

 What to Expect Now and in the Future

-Currently the 12,000 sf Community Center is the heart of the community.
+Currently, the 12,000 sf Community Center is the heart of the community.
 It includes meeting rooms, Ada County Library Annex, large fitness center and indoor swimming pool.
 Other amenities include 7 parks, including 2 large playgrounds, a mountain bike pump park to practice riding skills, stocked fishing pond, tennis, basketball, soccer, and baseball diamond.
 The 6 acre Foothills Heritage Park also includes an amphitheater for outdoor events and community picnics.
 The Village Center is also expanding with new commercial establishments.
-Plans are underway for the Spring Valley Brewing Company, a 6000 sf restaurant and microbrewery.
-Guests will enjoy craft beers along with flatbread creations and casual fare while sitting on the patio near Spring Valley Creek.
-Additionally, the construction of a Mobil Gas Station and “On the Fly” over-sized Convenience Store has begun.
-Completion should occur in Early Spring 2018.
+Spring Creek Brewing Company, a 6000 sf restaurant and microbrewery is open and often has live music, corn hole or trivia nights.
+Guests also enjoy craft beers along with flatbread creations and casual fare while sitting on the patio near Spring Valley Creek.
+Additionally, the Mobil Gas Station “On the Fly”, an over-sized Convenience Store, is also open.
+Don’t miss their freshly made breakfast burritos!
+There is an RV dump station available at this location too!